- Undergraduate Program

 *Developed by Dr. Elizabeth Vogel Taylor and Professor Catherine L. Drennan and similar to the research of Professor Joanne Stubbe

 Offered in Spring (Middle Third of the Term); Must be taken simultaneously with Module 4; (5.361) Prerequisites: 5.07 or 7.05; Module 2 (5.352) or 5.310; Corequisite: Module 4 (5.361); 5 units; CI-M

 Module 6 Organic Structure Determination (5.363)

 The objective of this experiment is to introduce students to modern methods for the elucidation of the structure of organic compounds.
 Students will carry out transition metal-catalyzed coupling reactions based on chemistry developed in the Fu and Buchwald laboratories using reactants of unknown structure.
 Full spectroscopic characterization, by proton and carbon NMR, IR, and mass spectrometry of the reactants and the coupling products will be carried out in order to identify the structures of each compound.
 Other techniques taught are transfer and manipulation of organic and organometallic reagents and compounds, separation by extraction, and purification by column chromatography.

-*Developed by Professor Rick Danheiser and based on the research of Professors Steve Buchwald and Greg Fu
+*Developed by Professor Rick Danheiser and Dr. Paula Ruiz-Castillo based on the research of Professor Steve Buchwald.

 Module 7 Continuous Flow Chemistry: Sustainable Conversion of Reclaimed Vegetable Oil into Biodiesel (5.371)